 In accordance with Section 2036(c) of WRDA 2007, as amended (33 U.S.C.
-2317b), the USACE will consider available and potential in-kind credits from mitigation banks and in-lieu fee programs that have service areas that include the location of project impacts, as potential strategies to address compensatory mitigation for unavoidable ecological impacts.
+2317b), the Corps will consider available and potential in-kind credits from mitigation banks and in-lieu fee programs that have service areas that include the location of project impacts, as potential strategies to address compensatory mitigation for unavoidable ecological impacts.
 Cursory searches for in-kind credits availability at mitigation banks along the MKARNS in the USACE Regulatory In-Lieu Fee and Bank Information Tracking System (RIBITS) found several banks within the primary and secondary service areas.
 Few in-kind credits were available to meet the project needs into the future.
 Combining credit purchase with some other form of mitigation was considered, however with few credits remaining, purchasing the remaining credits may hinder other smaller projects from utilizing this mitigation strategy in the region.
 Thus, mitigation bank credit purchase was screened out from further consideration.

-Numerous on-site wetland/marsh, bottomland hardwood forest, and gravel bar restoration opportunities are present throughout the MKARNS.
+Numerous onsite wetland/marsh, bottomland hardwood forest, and gravel bar restoration opportunities are present throughout the MKARNS allowing for any displaced fauna to seek refuge in nearby restored areas.
 Additionally, several state and federal managed areas exist along the MKARNS allowing for opportunities to expand contiguous habitats.

-Measure Description Carried Forward Rationale Mitigation Bank Credits Purchase in-kind credits for bottomland hardwood, emergent wetland, and gravel bar habitats Few in-kind credits are available throughout several mitigation banks in the vicinity of the MKARNS and would not meet the mitigation needs of the project.
+Measure Description Carried Forward Rationale Mitigation Bank Credits Purchase in-kind credits for bottomland hardwood, emergent wetland, and gravel bar habitats No Few in-kind credits are available throughout several mitigation banks in the vicinity of the MKARNS and would not meet the mitigation needs of the project.
 Additionally, the mitigation banks would not support natural resources within the MKARNS where the impacts are occurring.
+On Site Marsh/ Backwater mitigation Restoration and enhancement of degraded backwater wetlands along the MKARNS.
+Structural Measures : dike notching, opening of sediment filled channels Yes On site wetland/marsh mitigation opportunities are present throughout the MKARNS and can be integrated into existing and future dike fields with minimal construction efforts.
+Several channel